davidmarquis/fluent-interface-proxy/README.md

 }
 ```

-The `Instantiator` interface has a single method `instantiate(BuilderState)` whose sole responsibility is to create the target object using the right constructor and using the passed `BuilderState` instance to get values for each constructor parameters.
+The `Instantiator` interface has a single method `instantiate(BuilderState)` whose sole responsibility is to create the target object using the right constructor and using the passed `BuilderState` instance to obtain values for each constructor parameters (as set by previous invocations of property-setting methods).

 If you don't want the properties used during the instantiation process to be used later on when setting properties on the object, it is important that the `consume()` method be used to remove the property from the state after usage.

-If on the other hand, you want the builder to continue to consider those properties after instantiation, use the `peek()` method instead.
+If on the other hand, you want the builder to continue to consider these properties after instantiation, use the `peek()` method instead.

 ## Other documentation